Pocolius/liftoff-assignments/P2-Project_Outline/README.md

 would receive this notification if the Food Truck is saved to their favorites and/or if they're within a X mile range.

 ### Technologies
-(Completely unsure here)
-Java
+* Java
-IntelliJ
+* IntelliJ
-MAMP
+* MAMP
-some sort of GPS/google Maps integration for location information/comparisons
+* Google Maps API

 ### What I'll Have to Learn
-GPS/Google Maps integration (API?)
+* GPS/Google Maps integration (API?)
-Potentially might be blurring the line between web and mobile app - going to spend some time researching on languages and seeing if I can get a better sense of course of direction with this.
+* Potentially might be blurring the line between web and mobile app - going to spend some time researching on languages and seeing if I can get a better sense of course of direction with this.
-Notifications from a web app
+* Notifications from a web app
-I'm sure there's more - I'll probably come back and keep adding to this as I go through the project.
+* I'm sure there's more - I'll probably come back and keep adding to this as I go through the project.

 ### Project Tracker
 https://www.pivotaltracker.com/n/projects/2185432